ZubairM-1997/todo-list-techtest/README.md

 TodoForm.js - just contains the form to submit the to do, which then adds to the list

-Todo.js - Renders all of the todo's in the list onto the page, also contains some extra functionality to edit a todo if needed
+Todo.js - Renders all of the todo's in the list onto the page, also contains some extra functionality to edit and remove a todo if needed

 ### Demo